In addition to the items below, the Graduate School has important professional development opportunities.

 - Sign up for colloquium every semester.
 And volunteer to go to lunch with visiting scholars if the opportunity arises.

-- Meet with your advisor regularly.
+- Meet with your advisor or capstone director regularly.
 Set up a schedule of regular meetings and stick to it.

 - Join a club or several clubs and participate in them.
 Start a club if there’s not one that responds to your needs or interests.